Through Songs, We Share Stories

 Director

 Born in Ngawi, East Java in 1983.
-He currently works as a journalist at DAAI TV Indonesia for documentary programs.
+He worked as a journalist at DAAI TV Indonesia for documentary programs until 2021, and has been working as a producer at TV Tempo (Tempo Media Group) since October 2021.
 Some of his works were selected for documentary film festivals in Indonesia and became finalists in several film festivals in foreign countries, such as at the Aljazeera International Documentary Film Festival 2015, Kuala Lumpur Eco Film Festival 2019, and finalist at the Sound & Images Challenge Film Festival in Macau 2019.
-At present he lives in Bogor with his wife and child.
+He lives in Bogor with his wife and child.

 Abul Ala Maududi Ilhamda